Death in Venice Beach

 He watched the teenagers leave the beach.
 He stayed on to watch the sunset.
 He liked the sunsets.
 Then he carefully rose and made sure his back was still functioning.
 He started to slowly saunter away from the beach towards the Indian restaurant.
 He walked into the restaurant where he was cheerfully greeted by Mr. Gupta.
 He walked over to his usual table.
 The one with the sign “reserved”.
 He got the menu.
 He carefully read the menu and then he ordered the next dish on the list.
 Today it was number 10.
 The Old Man having ordered Mrs. Gupta came out and fetched him into the kitchen.
 He sat down on “his” chair while he carefully followed how Mrs. Gupta prepared his dish.
 It was a pure delight to see how she worked.
 Mrs. Gupta kept a running commentary on what she did.
 The Old Man returned to his table and was served.
 Just as the evening before he delighted in the new taste sensations.
 He ate slowly.
 Finally, he was the last guest left in the restaurant.
 When the penultimate guest had left Mrs. Gupta came out of the kitchen with her notebook eager to hear the Old Man describe another of his mother’s traditional Midwest recipes.
 They had a nice conversation as Mr. Gupta and his two sons cleaned up the restaurant.
 Then Mr. Gupta called his taxi-driver cousin and the Old Man went back to his apartment.

 The Old Man changed into something more comfortable: lingerie, pantyhose and his favorite black dress.
 He took out the bottle of Bourbon and poured himself two fingers.
 The Old Man realized that he wanted to stay longer in Venice Beach.
 He was experiencing so many new exciting things.
 Quite different from his usual life.
 On the spur of the moment he called his “landlord”.
-The Landlord could have been more happy when he heard the Old Man wanted to stay longer.
+The Landlord couldn't have been more happy when he heard the Old Man wanted to stay longer.
 Unfortunately, he could only let the Old Man stay until the end of August.
 The Old Man was surprised by the reaction but quite pleased.

 He sat down in front of the TV set and switched on an old rerun of “I Love Lucy”.
 He had seen that episode many times before, so his thoughts wandered.